 Roger Stone Sentenced To More Than 3 Years Amid Furor Over Trump And DOJ

-A federal judge sentenced Roger Stone, President Trump's political adviser, to more than three years in prison on Thursday amid an uproar about what critics call Trump's interference in the workings of justice.
+A federal judge sentenced Roger Stone, a political adviser to President Trump, to more than three years in prison on Thursday amid an uproar about what critics call Trump's interference in the workings of justice.

 Judge Amy Berman Jackson found herself in the middle of a political sandstorm as she and the parties closed in on sentencing for Stone following his conviction last year.